 Through a planned, incremental, and progressively challenging series of training experiences, interns will develop independent professional skills in program development, professional development and identity, and leadership.

-Through direct training in program development, leadership skills, professional ethics, and professional presentation, interns develop a strong sense of their own identity as psychologists, career goals, and system-wide issues in the provision of mental health care for people of all ages.
+Through direct training in program development, leadership skills, professional ethics, and professional presentation, interns develop a strong sense of their own identity as psychologists, career goals, and system-wide issues in the provision of mental health care.